The Barber of Seville, Opera by G. Rossini

 Rossini is rumoured to have stayed at home the following night; fortunately, those in Paisiello’s camp did the same.
 The performance was a triumph and many members of the audience are reputed to have headed straight for Rossini’s house as soon as the last note was sung to assure the composer of the opera’s success.

 When Paisiello died a matter of months after Almaviva’s premiere, in June 1816, the way was clear for Rossini to rename his opera ‘Il barbiere di Siviglia’.
-Considered by many to be the greatest of all opere buffe, it is a work that has featured in the repertoire throughout its long life, and which now comes to the Gran Teatro La Fenice in Venice in the year the opera celebrates its bicentenary.
+Considered by many to be the greatest of all opere buffe, it is a work that has featured in the repertoire throughout its long life, and which now comes back to the Gran Teatro La Fenice in Venice.

 We have to suspend our disbelief a little to believe that Almaviva and Rosina find true love in Rossini’s retelling of events.
 After all, Almaviva, with Figaro's assistance, dons not one, not two, but three disguises to trick his way into Rosina’s affections, and her bedroom, at points leaving her to feel that she has been duped as much as her jealous guardian, Dr Bartolo.